googleapis/python-aiplatform/README.rst

 Training
 ^^^^^^^^
-The Vertex AI SDK for Python allows you train Custom and AutoML Models.
+The Gemini Enterprise Agent Platform SDK for Python allows you train Custom and AutoML Models.

 You can train custom models using a custom Python script, custom Python package, or container.

 **Preparing Your Custom Code**

-Vertex AI custom training enables you to train on Vertex AI datasets and produce Vertex AI models.
+Gemini Enterprise Agent Platform custom training enables you to train on Gemini Enterprise Agent Platform datasets and produce Gemini Enterprise Agent Platform models.
 To do so your script must adhere to the following contract:

 It must read datasets from the environment variables populated by the training service: